d3x0r/STFRPhysics/whitepaper.md

 ### Comparison to Existing Methods

+There was a system 'Euler angles', but the angles are applied in a specfic order in order to rotate a space, so comparisons of two sets of angles fails to produce a meaningful result.
+While similar to Euler angles, this is NOT Euler angles.
+Other than Euler angles, existing methods of representing and computing rotations are at a specific time `T=1`, and lose the flexibility to evaluate their basis frame at any other step.
+The computational cost of keeping homogenous angles is low, `sin()` and `cos()` functions are less expensive than `sqrt()`, and that's not all that expensive; the order of operations is actually highly parallel in the computations, requiring few vector reorders for cross-product type operations.

-Existing models of rotation are limited to 0-2pi; this is only 1/2 of the rotation space; there's lots of talk about 'double covering' of spherical coordinate systems, but there is no 'covering' except when the rotation is projected to a sphere and used to curve space at some time; although it should be noted that the phrase would be 'infinite covering' of projected rotations, since for every +6π project as basis frame or representation of the rotation.
+Other existing models of rotation are limited to 0-2pi; this is only 1/2 of the rotation space; there's lots of talk about 'double covering' of spherical coordinate systems, but there is no 'covering' except when the rotation is projected to a sphere and used to curve space at some time; although it should be noted that the phrase would be 'infinite covering' of projected rotations, since for every +6π project as basis frame or representation of the rotation.